Updated 30 November 2021

 Measures to support Amsterdam businesses

-As restrictions on society due to COVID-19 are being gradually eased, most government support packages for companies and self-employed professionals have not been extended beyond 1 October 2021.
+As restrictions on society due to COVID-19 are being gradually eased, most government support packages for companies and self-employed professionals have ended.
+Some support is still available for sectors affected by closures, hospitality and entertainment in particular.
 In some cases, businesses may have to repay part of the support money received.
-See below for the measures and loan schemes still available.
+See below for more information.

 - The Dutch government’s business webpage offers advice in English and links to organisations that can provide more guidance